7 In-Demand Data Analyst Skills to Get You Hired in 2025

 Tips for learning data analysis skills

-Data analysts leverage these and other technical skills to help inform decisions in their organizations.
-Putting in the time and effort to learn these skills can set you up for a successful career as a data analyst.
+Data analysts leverage these and other technical skills to help others make more informed decisions.
+Putting in the time and effort to learn these essential skills can set you up for a successful career as a data analyst.
 Here are a few quick tips for getting started:

 • Set aside time to regularly work on your skills